vuongducphuong/documentation/content/applications/productivity/discuss/overview/get_started.rst

 Start Chatting
 ==============

-The first time you log in to your account, OdooBot sends you a message asking for permission to receive desktop notifications to chats.
+The first time you log in to your account, LeansoftBot sends you a message asking for permission to receive desktop notifications to chats.
 If accepted, you receive push notifications to the messages sent to you despite of where you are in Leansoft.